swannodette/baduk/_posts/2016-06-10-baduk-music.markdown

 like a reasonable place to start.
 After about a week or so I could confidently play the game from beginning to end without referring to the record.
-More importantly by memorizing the game and trying to understand the moves on my own the commentary became alive where previously it had simply fallen on deaf ears.
+More importantly by memorizing the game and trying to understand the moves on my own, the commentary became alive where previously it had simply fallen on deaf ears.

 It's true that the openings in Invincible are a bit old fashioned but